masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ---
 name: lab-database-challenge-4
-# 束窶昨汳サ Lab Challenge 7.4: Renew/Revoke Credentials
+# Lab Challenge 7.4: Renew/Revoke Credentials
 * In this lab, you'll renew and revoke credentials generated by the database secrets engine.
 * Instructions:
   * Click the "Renew and Revoke Database Credentials" challenge of the "Vault Dynamic Database Credentials" track.